lisicase/vonia/README.md

 For our project, we have prioritized functionality for the following features:
-* Ability to look up information from a map and list view ** Filter these according to preferences
+* Ability to look up information from a map and list view
+* Filter map/list according to preferences
 * View list of bathrooms for a specific building
 * View information about a specific bathroom, including average rating and reviews
 * Add new reviews